jperradin/nexus/docs/usage_examples.md

 # Clustering settings
 config_clustering = c.ClusteringSettings(
-    criteria="bond",                        # Use bond criteria for clustering node_types=["Si", "O"],                 # Types of nodes in the system node_masses=[28.0855, 15.9994],         # Masses of nodes in reduced units connectivity=["Si", "O", "Si"],         # Connectivity pattern to analyze
+    criterion="bond",                        # Use bond criterion for clustering node_types=["Si", "O"],                 # Types of nodes in the system node_masses=[28.0855, 15.9994],         # Masses of nodes in reduced units connectivity=["Si", "O", "Si"],         # Connectivity pattern to analyze